aperkins19/NLLAB_OT2_PURE/README.md

   * Alex has brought in his spirit level - use this to ensure the OT2 is level by adjusting feet.
   * Need to do a factory reset

-* Put all pipetting parameters into a dictionary

-* Code wax pipette step and fix pipette

-* Get the Opentron to make a master mix of energy solution, dna, (malachite green), chi6, buffer, water.
-This could be a separate script, *or a modular function that can simply be called upstream of the plating functions*.
-AP

-* Design the technical error optimiser - once we have our 1st 10x cfps replicated. let's sit down with pen, paper and coffee and design the algorithm + software plan next week.
-AP

-* OT2 parts.
-  * Insert sink plugs into 3D printed tube rack with Mirren.
-  * Confirm dimensions + build quality
-  * Order rest of parts from U create.

-## To do - Far term

 * Run successive rounds of technical error reduction active learning.